-Rf = distance the (spot center) of the constituent traveled from origin
+Rf = distance the (spot center) of the constituent traveled from origin distance the solvent front (mobile phase) traveled from origin

 Distance for calculating Rf values are usually measured in centimeters.
 Since Rf values are a function of a number of variables, they should be considered only as guideline values.